-- Interest is charged on the loan amount – which you can repay or add to the loan amount.
+- Interest is charged on the loan amount – which you can repay or add to the capital loan amount.

 We’ve covered the usual costs of equity release.
 Be aware of how much interest you’ll have to pay on a lifetime mortgage, which is the equity release plan most people choose.
-Annual interest rates can be as little as 2.37% fixed for life, depending on your provider.
+Annual interest rates can be as little as 2.37% fixed for life, depending on the provider.

 Do I Need to Pay Tax on Equity Release?

 As we’ve mentioned before, equity release is generally tax-free.
 It’s classified as a loan, not a type of income.
 So, no matter which product you choose, it’s tax-free.
 So, you won’t have to add Tax costs to the list of equity release costs.

 Depending on what you do with the released equity money and how you invest it, you may be charged some tax.
 But releasing your funds alone won’t create an obligation to pay Tax.